thiruboy1/mydevops/kubernetes/kube notes.md

 * Scheduler scheduels the pods on nodes, when resource are not availabel on node then scheduler wont schecdule pods,then scheduler will check for other nodes, if no sufficient resourese are avilabel in all nodes then pods will go in pending state
 * by default kubernets assumes pod requers 0.5 cpu and 256mi memory this is know as resource requirments of container, this limit can be changed by specfing the resource limit on pod/deployment defination file
-* in docker container has no limit to cpu it can go up to the node limit which will sufficote other containers, however u can set resouce limits on pods by default kubernetes will set limit to 1vcpu & 512 mi , if u need to set more limit then u can specfiy it in pod/deployment defination file
+* in dockerm, container has no limit to cpu it can go up to the node limit which will sufficote other containers, however u can set resouce limits on pods by default kubernetes will set limit to 1vcpu & 512 mi , if u need to set more limit then u can specfiy it in pod/deployment defination file
 * in case of cpu kubernetes throtols cpu but this not the case for memory it will to use , but if pod constantly consumes more memory then pod will be terminated

 * When a pod is created the containers are assigned a default CPU request of .5 and memory of 256Mi".
 For the POD to pick up those defaults you must have first set those as default values for request and limit by creating a LimitRange in that namespace.